• mood, memory, or myth _

 en un instante

-En un instante is a junction between two nerve cells where a gap between an impulse and my sx70 attempt to make sense of my cinematic dreams.
+En un instante is a junction between two nerve cells where a gap between an impulse and my sx70 attempt to express of my cinematic dreams.
 It is a world that may conflict with reality and life.
 Feelings, thoughts, and symbols, appear and I use them to make sense of the world that I dreamt about.

 red is the color of…